 It’s also hard for doctors to know for certain who has a higher risk for the disease.
 Alzheimer’s tends to run in families, but if you have a parent or sibling who has it, there’s no guarantee you’ll get it, too.

-If you are concerned, however, about the possibility that you might eventually develop Alzheimer's disease, your best strategy is to maintain a healthy lifestyle: Eat right and exercise regularly to keep your entire body healthy.
+Your best bet is to stick to a healthy lifestyle.
+Eat right and exercise regularly to keep your entire body well.

 There’s no one diet that offers a sure way to prevent Alzheimer’s.
 But some research has found links between certain types of eating plans and better brain health.

 The DASH diet, for example, focuses on getting plenty of fruits, vegetables, and low-fat dairy, as well as whole grains, fish, poultry, and nuts.
 It limits salt, sugar, and red meat.

 The Mediterranean diet includes whole grains, fruits, vegetables, beans, fish, and sources of healthy fats like nuts and olive oil.
 It also limits red meat and sweets.

 Another eating plan, called the MIND diet, is a mix of the DASH and Mediterranean diets.